-Every year there are many major challenges that confront the sports field manager.
-Late winter snow storms, frost depths, Bombogenesis Nor’easters, severe storms and tornadoes, heavy rains, and flooding — All work against field managers in meeting their deadlines to have their ball fields up and running on time, regardless of the season or sport.
+Every year there are many weather events that present major challenges the sports field manager — severe storms, tornadoes, heavy rains, flooding, or early in the season late winter snow storms and Bombogenesis Nor’easters.
+They all work against field managers in meeting their deadlines to have their ball fields up and running for game time, regardless of the season or sport.
 None of these weather events is more damaging and debilitating than a major flood on a sports field.
 It doesn’t matter if you have natural or artificial turf on your ball field, a flood is likely going to mean a whole lot of hard work ahead.

 There are two primary types of flooding.